Safe and effective practice declarations and fitness to practise self-referrals

 It may be helpful to consider the triage guidance in terms of what we mean by ‘seriousness’.

 Our guidance for employers aims to support your employer to decide what to refer to us and when.
-It’s not for your employer to decide whether you’re not meeting the professional standards.
+It’s not for your employer to decide whether you’re meeting the professional standards or not.
 That is the role of the regulator.
-But the professional standards must be a point of reference when they determine whether a concern needs to be raised with us.
+However, the professional standards must be a point of reference when they determine whether a concern needs to be raised with us.

-We expect all employers to consider their duties under the Equality Act 2010 when they consider whether to raise a concern.
+We expect all employers to consider their duties under the Equality Act 2010 when they consider raising a concern.

-If you’re making a self-referral because you’ve been involved in disciplinary proceedings at work, you should provide us with the following information:
+If you’re making a self-referral because you’ve been involved in disciplinary proceedings at work, you should provide us with all of the following information:

 Employment matters that we cannot deal with